fairdataihub/FAIRshare/README.md

 ## Using the Source Code

-If you want to use the source code, contribute, modify FAIRshare to better suit your needs, or compile it for an operating system not mentioned above, please follow the instructions provided in the [developer manual](https://docs.sodaforsparc.io/docs/developer-documentation/project-setup) of our documentation.
+If you want to use the source code, contribute, modify FAIRshare to better suit your needs, or compile it for an operating system not mentioned above, please follow the instructions provided in the [developer manual](https://docs.fairshareapp.io/docs/developer-documentation/project-setup) of our documentation.

 ## License

-SODA is distributed under the MIT License.
+FAIRshare is distributed under the MIT License.
 See [LICENSE](https://github.com/fairdataihub/FAIRshare/blob/main/LICENSE) for more information.

 ## Privacy Policy